 In June 2011, the FASB issued Accounting Standards Update No. 2011-05, Comprehensive Income (Topic 220)-Presentation of Comprehensive Income ("ASU 2011-05"), to require an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 ASU 2011-05 eliminates the option to present the components of other comprehensive income as part of the statement of equity.
 ASU 2011-05 is effective for interim and annual financial periods beginning after December 15, 2011.
-Since early adoption is permitted, the Company revised its presentation of comprehensive income starting with this quarterly report on Form 10-Q to comply with the updated disclosure requirements.
+Since early adoption is permitted, the Company revised its presentation of comprehensive income starting with its quarterly report on Form 10-Q for the period ended June 30, 2011 to comply with the updated disclosure requirements.
 The adoption of this guidance did not have a material impact on the Company's consolidated financial statements.